Skip to main content

 Her clinical time includes inpatient Infectious Diseases consultation and the outpatient Infectious Diseases clinic.
 In addition, Dr. Fatemi serves as an Associate Medical Director for Infection Prevention at Seattle Children’s Hospital.
 Outside of work, she enjoys traveling, reading, hiking, exploring art museums, and going to ballet and symphony performances.

-Over the past 30 years, our group has conducted research projects in Peru, Thailand, Mozambique, Kenya, Uganda and South Africa.
-In close concert with our collaborators our studies have aimed to address practical questions related to the prevention of HIV-1 infection in infants, mechanisms leading to shedding of virus in breast milk and genital tract of adults, treatment of drug-resistant virus in children and adults and understanding mechanisms underlying the persistence of HIV infection despite effective antiretroviral treatment.
-Additionally, we have developed economical assays with the goal of making testing accessible to resource-poor communities, to improve the management of HIV infection.
+Over the past 30 years, our group, in collaboration with colleagues in Kenya, Mozambique, Peru, South Africa, Thailand, Uganda and the United States, has conducted studies to address practical questions related to the prevention of HIV-1 infection in infants, mechanisms leading to HIV-1 shedding in breast milk and genital tract of adults, treatment of drug-resistant virus and mechanisms underlying the persistence of HIV infection despite effective antiretroviral treatment.
+Additionally, we have developed economical assays to improve the management of HIV infection accessible to resource-poor communities.

-When studying transmitted resistance from HIV-infected mothers to their children, our group noted a series of errors that refuted the concept of transient HIV infection occurring in infants (Frenkel et al. Science, 1998; PMID9582120).
-Our findings in this study cemented the importance of meticulous Laboratory Quality Assurance in our research and clinical work.
-Our group has operated a CLIA Laboratory for >17 years primarily performing assays NIH IMPAACT Network.
+When studying transmitted resistance from HIV-infected mothers to their children, our group uncovered laboratory errors that refuted the concept of transient HIV infection occurring in infants (Science, 1998; PMID9582120).
+Findings from this study underscored the importance of meticulous Laboratory Quality Assurance in research.
+Our group has operated a CLIA Laboratory for >18 years primarily performing assays NIH IMPAACT Network.

 Our research on HIV drug resistance has defined reservoirs and effects of mutant codons (Clin Infect Dis 2010, PMID20377404) and the utility of point mutation assays in screening to diagnose HIV drug resistance (Lancet HIV 2019, PMID32386719).
 Our current studies aim to (1) define the mutant codons associated with failure of dolutegravir-based treatments, (2) develop inexpensive assays to detect these mutations in low-resource settings and (EBioMedicine 2019 PMID31767540 and AIDS 2020 PMID32205723), and (3) define the risk of genotypic HIV resistance for mother-to-child HIV transmission and treatment outcomes (Clin Infect Dis 2021, PMID34467974).